PconnorsUWO/Real-Analysis-Chatbot-MATH2122/README.md

 Live Hosting [Math2122chatbot.com](http://Math2122chatbot.com)

-### Updates
+### Notes

-Want to add a SQL database for users so the bot has a memory of the last chat Also possibly add other textbooks so I can recommend a variety of problems with solutions from multiple sources
+ - Want to add a SQL database for users so the bot has a memory of the last chat
+ - Also possibly add other textbooks so I can recommend a variety of problems with solutions from multiple sources
+ - If you want this to be made for your class reach out, all that would change is the dataset.